saildata/firejail-jailhouse/README.md

 3. *Optional* Modify the `.desktop` file launchers if necessary so that the exec directives point to the location specified in (1).

 ## Notes
-Feel free to clone, fork, modify, and send pull requests for obvious errors or omissions.
+Feel free to clone, fork, modify, and send pull requests for additions, errors or omissions.
 Cheers -